 International studies show that school belonging affects students in similar ways in different cultural contexts.
 For example, Gaete and colleagues investigated school belonging's relation with mental health problems in students in Chile and found that school belonging was associated with reduced emotional, conduct, hyperactivity, and peer problems (Gaete et al., 2016).
 Khawaja, Allan, and Schweitzer (2017) found similar results for students in Australia, linking school connectedness to a variety of positive outcomes.
-These studies, among others, support the findings that school belonging has significant benefits for students, children in primary schools.
+These studies, among others, support the findings that school belonging has significant benefits for students.

+A substantial body of research has investigated school climate and school belonging with adolescent or early adolescent populations (Cowden et al., 2016; You, Ritchey, Furlong, Shochet, & Boman, 2011).
+In contrast, few studies have examined the effects of school belonging on younger children in primary schools.
 Academic habits and social learning begin in primary school, lending support to the idea that interventions fostering school belonging in the primary grades could have profoundly positive consequences.
 Students at this age are beginning to view themselves as part of the educational institution and as people who belong to a school.
 In addition, primary school students generally stay with one teacher throughout the school day, implicating teacher support as particularly influential at this developmental stage.
-It is during this early developmental period that students begin to form life-long mindsets related to school experiences, such as their identity as a "student," a "learner," and a "citizen" of a school community (Lerner et al., 2018).
+It is during this early developmental period that students begin to form life-long mindsets related to school experiences, such as their identity as a 'student', a 'learner', and a 'citizen' of a school community (Lerner et al., 2018).
 For these reasons, further investigation of school belonging among primary school students, including validated measures for this age group, is needed.